Second Democratic debate could come down to Biden vs. Sanders

 “If Biden slides, it helps one of the moderate candidates,” Bannon said.
 “The big problem for Sanders is Elizabeth Warren.”

-Warren, a progressive U.S. senator from Massachusetts, has been steadily climbing in opinion polls, pulling closer to Sanders for the No. 2 slot behind Biden.
-She was the first choice in a recent straw poll of members of the influential progressive group MoveOn, with Sanders coming second.
+Warren, a progressive U.S. senator from Massachusetts who was in Wednesday night’s debate field, has been steadily climbing in opinion polls, pulling closer to Sanders for the No. 2 slot behind Biden.
+She was the first choice in a recent straw poll of members of the influential progressive group MoveOn, with Sanders coming in second.

 “Warren is sucking the oxygen out of Bernie’s campaign,” Bannon said.
 “She is siphoning off progressive voters who supported Bernie in 2016.”